Arthi-chaud/Marvinette/README.md

 ``` bash
 sudo php MarvinetteInstall.php
 ```
-#### Warning: Once you executed, you must not move the Marvinette folder.
+#### Warning: Once you run the command, you must not move the Marvinette folder.
 If you do, you'll have to execute the install command again
 ___
 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/dashboard?id=Arthi-chaud_Marvinette)